 By: Christian Anderson, Account Supervisor, and Bob Weaver, Director of Customer Engagement

 Stop thinking about the voice on the other end of the phone as “a lead.”
 You’re about to impact someone’s life in a truly profound way.
-If you staff your contact center with subject matter experts and optimize their CRM to facilitate conversations, the conversions will take care of themselves.
+If you staff your contact center with subject matter experts and optimize their CRM to facilitate conversations, your ability to increase conversions will take care of itself.

 The stakes are high when young men and women consider enlistment in America’s Navy.
 With less than 1 percent of all Americans choosing to enlist in the armed services each year, the competition for new recruits across those services is fierce.